 - Consider if you need to give any context; for example managers and colleagues behaviour that led up to you losing your temper.

 - Your services and any unblemished record

 - Good conduct and or client praise.

-If you don’t feel your investigation has been fair or your disciplinary was flawed there is something you can do.
-You can download the HR Solver app today and get our expert advice and support by activating a chat with our HR Gurus, who will help you fight any unjust action against you.
+If you need help to prepare, feel your investigation has been unfair or disciplinary hearing flawed download the HR Solver app today and access support and advice from our HR experts.
 We can help you with the next steps and with making your points to your employer in any appeal or disciplinary hearing.

 Also you can download our FREE disciplinary hearing checklist below.
 This will give you extra tips and ideas on how to prepare for your meeting, including prepping your companion.